 Classrooms are equipped with a computer and projection.
 Faculty also have the option to connect their own laptop to the projection.
 Additionally, teaching labs with Windows and Mac computers are available in various locations around campus.
-Students utilize general access labs in the library as well as the teaching labs when classes are not in session.
+Students utilize general access labs in the Library and the Meehan School of Business as well as the teaching labs when classes are not in session.
 More information including the list of installed software can be found on the IT web page under the classroom technology heading.
 A full list of classrooms is available on the Registrar's website under the classrooms and labs heading.